arabbitplays/Zettelkasten/🔴Fleeting/Vulkan Memory Management.md

 	- in absence of the previous type used for uniform buffers or dynamic geometry buffers
 	- also used for staging buffers to get memory to GPU local memory

+## Suballocation

+- having many small allocations can be slow and drivers are only required to support 4096 single allocations
+- a typical pattern is to allocate a bigger chunk of memory with `vkAllocateMemory` and then suballocating it for single resources
+	- application must handle alignment

 ---

 Origin: https://zeux.io/2020/02/27/writing-an-efficient-vulkan-renderer/